Aliases for MAPK12 Gene

 External Ids for MAPK12 Gene

 Activation of members of the mitogen-activated protein kinase family is a major mechanism for transduction of extracellular signals.
 Stress-activated protein kinases are one subclass of MAP kinases.
 The protein encoded by this gene functions as a signal transducer during differentiation of myoblasts to myotubes. [provided by RefSeq, Jul 2008]

 GeneCards Summary for MAPK12 Gene

 MAPK12 (Mitogen-Activated Protein Kinase 12) is a Protein Coding gene.
-Diseases associated with MAPK12 include breast cancer.
-Among its related pathways are Sertoli-Sertoli Cell Junction Dynamics and Signaling by GPCR.
+Diseases associated with MAPK12 include Breast Cancer.
+Among its related pathways are IL-2 Pathway and Platelet activation.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is MAPK9.
+An important paralog of this gene is MAPK11.

 UniProtKB/Swiss-Prot for MAPK12 Gene